comrat/ffmpegscripts/README.md

 # ffmpeg scripts
 ffmpeg scripts collection^

-## compress.sh
+## compress_folder.sh
-Compress input video file
+Compress all video from input folder file and save it in output folder

 ## download_hls.sh
 Download HLS file via its link and store it in mp4 file.